itsdfish/RankChoiceVoting.jl/README.md

 ```
 false
 ```
-See the documentation for more information.
+See the [documentation](https://itsdfish.github.io/RankChoiceVoting.jl/dev/) for more information and examples.